-Disability grant: For a permanent total disability, a lump sum is paid equal to the insured's monthly pension multiplied by the number of monthly contributions or 12 times the monthly pension, whichever is greater.
+Disability grant: For a permanent total disability, a lump sum is paid of the insured's monthly pension multiplied by the number of monthly contributions or 12 times the monthly pension, whichever is greater.

-For a permanent partial disability, a lump sum is paid equal to the insured's monthly pension multiplied by the number of monthly contributions multiplied by the assessed degree of disability or 12 monthly pensions multiplied by the assessed degree of disability, whichever is greater.
+For a permanent partial disability, a lump sum is paid of the insured's monthly pension multiplied by the number of monthly contributions multiplied by the assessed degree of disability or 12 monthly pensions multiplied by the assessed degree of disability, whichever is greater.